 Once a project is managed, you'll want to determine which users can actually access that project.
 This is done by sharing the project, or rather, by configuring its access permissions.
-Remember that a managed project – newly created or converted – is shared, by default, with the following:
+A managed project – newly created or converted – is shared, by default, with the following:

-- The designer who created (converted) the project - full (Read/Write) access permissions.
+- The Owner of the project, which is usually the designer who created it (or made it available on the server): full (Read/Write) access permissions.

-- The Administrators role - full (Read/Write) access permissions.
+- The Administrators role group: full (Read/Write) access permissions.

-- Publicly - denoted by the presence of the Public entity - with Read-only access permissions.
+- All server Users – denoted by the presence of the Anyone entity: Read-only access permissions.

 Configuration of access permissions can be performed through the NEXUS Server's browser interface, and also directly from within Altium NEXUS.